Malaysian New Economic Policy: Policy overview

-Concurrently, the Policy also called for fairer distribution of opportunities to participate in the widening range of economic activities.
-The Policy opined that the core problem that stood in the way of national unity was compartmentalisation of racial groups by economic function; particularly the association of Malay and other indigenous races with subsistence agriculture.
-To dissociate Malay and other indigenous races with traditional agriculture, the Policy called on the Malaysian Government to provide assistance to all Malaysians in:
+Concurrently, the policy also called for fairer distribution of opportunities to participate in the widening range of economic activities.
+The policy opined that the core problem that stood in the way of national unity was the division of racial groups by economic function; particularly the association of Malay and other indigenous races with subsistence agriculture.
+To dissociate Malay and other indigenous races with traditional agriculture, the policy called on the Malaysian Government to provide assistance to all Malaysians in: